ramitgdev/app/SUPABASE_SETUP_GUIDE.md

 **Run the SQL Schema:**
 1. Go to your Supabase Dashboard → SQL Editor
-2. Copy and paste the entire content from `supabase-setup.sql`
+2. Copy and paste the entire content from `database/scripts/supabase-setup.sql`
 3. Click "Run" to execute the schema

 This will create: